9qW/Tritan-Bot-Discord/ReadMe.md

 <h2> Important: Read Me</h2>

-You can self-host Tritan Bot, however you must follow the licensing by not changing any original credits- as well as giving credit in your version of the bot via embed footers, website footers, and any other place deemed worthy by the creator.
-I have no problem making my creation open souce for learning purposes, as long as you contribute for any changes via a pull request and you give credit to this github repo.
-I decided to make this open source to teach people, so please just try to learn from the code instead of just copying it ;-;.
+You can self-host Tritan Bot, however you must follow the licensing by not changing any original credits- as well as giving credit in your version of the bot via embed footers, website footers, etc. I have no problem with use of this open souce project for learning purposes, as long as you contribute for any nias changes via a pull request and you give credit to this github repo.
+I decided to make Tritan open source to teach people, so please just try to learn from the code instead of just copying it ;-;.

 <h2>Can I add Tritan Bot to my server?</h2>